 Like so many other card games, BlackJack can be traced back to the gaming houses of 17th century France.
 It was know then as “Vingt En Un” or just plain “Twenty-One”.
 By the late 18th century it had crossed the Atlantic to America where in the chaos of colonialism and immigration, it proceeded without any legal opposition.

 The game found its name, "BlackJack" in America.
 In the saloons and casinos of the New World Twenty One didn't gain much popularity.
 Gaming houses therefore introduced a practice of paying 10-1 on a Jack and Ace of Spades, together, paired, as your first two cards - A BlackJack!
 The practice soon proved unprofitable for casinos and was discontinued, but the name, "BlackJack", stuck.
 Finally, the game met legal opposition in the 19th century, but it survived as an underground enterprise for gangsters and racketeers for many years.
 It emerges today as one of the most popular table games in the world.
+To learn more about the history of blackjack or strategy, read these websites articles.

 The object of the game is to beat the Dealer with a Total of 21 or less.
 The Dealer draws on 16 and Stands on 17.
 The player, on the other hand, may draw as many cards as he likes, so long as his total remains under 21.
 If it goes past, he busts, and loses his bet.
 You can learn more about the rules at Kewl BlackJack.
 Additionally if you're looking for some great options for blackjack and reputable online casinos visiting the following listing page featured on www.casinoadvisor.com can help you decide where to play.